QwertykQwertov/behance-extenshion/README.md

 ## How to use

 Turn on the extension and go to the site [behance](https://www.behance.net/).
-In the image you like, click on the "Download" button.
+In the image you like, click on the "Download" or "Скачать" button.
 Download will start automatically.

 ### Before